 - The rover is powered by solar panels on top, which can rotate to achieve optimum solar flux.
 The rover will have sufficient mass to remain on the surface and give it traction.
 Due to its heavier mass, its speed will be slow compared to on earth (P = mv).

-- Its task is to scoop up the moon dust and process it for helium-3 and other elements, or vacuum the dust into an area that can be stored and processed later.
+- Its task is to scoop up the moon dust and process it for helium-3 and other elements or vacuum the dust into an area that can be stored and processed later.

 - It grates the surface smooth and heats it to form silicon solar cells.
 Solar panels will be on an incline, with incident solar radiation normal to them.
 The electricity generated is sent to a transducer on a pole 100 feet in the air attached to the base.
-The environment is ultra-high vacuum, so it is easy to create thin film solar panels, and the necessary Si, Fe, TiO2, Ca and Al are already present.
+The environment is an ultra-high vacuum, so it is easy to create thin film solar panels, and the necessary Si, Fe, TiO2, Ca, and Al are already present.